History & Policy

 What are Civil Rights?

 Civil rights are a class of rights which ensure one’s ability to participate in the civil and political life of the society and state without discrimination or repression guaranteeing equal protection under the law.
 Information in this section provides the background needed to learn more about the adoption of Civil Rights Acts throughout United States history.
 Civil rights are generally considered to be universal rights that apply to all persons.
 There have been a number of Civil Rights movements in US history, with the most recognized being the Civil Rights Movement of the 1960’s, addressing the violation of rights for black/ African American citizens.
-This movement led to the Civil Rights Act of 1964, prohibiting discrimination based on race, color, religion, sex and national origin by federal and state governments as well as some public places.
+This movement led to the Civil Rights Act of 1964, prohibiting discrimination based on race, color, and national origin by federal and state governments as well as some public places.

 Policy